saoj/mentabean/README.md

 }
 ```

-Please refer to http://mentabean.soliveirajr.com to see a complete MentaBean documentation.

 More recipes coming soon.
 Feel free to suggest new ones!

+For now, please refer to http://mentabean.soliveirajr.com to see the complete MentaBean documentation.